 Figure 5.
-Pooled GMM components for performers with at least solos in the WJD.
-Only performers with at least 5 solos in the WJD are shown.
-Point colours indicate BUR types: Blue: “swung”, red: “even”, green: “snap”.
-Dashed lines represent BURs of 1:2, 1:1 and 2:1.
+Pooled GMM components for performers with at least 5 solos in the WJD.
+The number in brackets following a performer’s name indicates the number of examined swing triples.
+Point colours indicate BUR types: Blue: “swung”, green: “even”, red: “snap”.
+Dashed lines represent BURs of 1:2, 1:1, 2:1, 3:1.
 Point size is proportional to probability mass of the components.

-For most performers, we only found an ‘even’-type component, sometime two of them.
-Only two performers (Don Ellis and Cannonball Adderley) exhibited a low ‘swung’-type component instead of an ‘even’ one.
-For a small number of performers, we found a primary ‘even’ type and a secondary ‘swung’ type component.
-Noticeably, wherever we found such a secondary ‘swing’ type component, its BUR exceeded 2:1 (e.g., Coleman Hawkins, Freddie Hubbard, Steve Coleman).
-This suggests that those among selected performers who tend to divide their eighth-note phrasing into ‘even’ and ‘swzng’ types, tend to play the swung eighths particularly uneven, probably to enhance solo-internal contrast For these musicians, the stereotypical 2:1 conception of a BUR seems to hold.
-However, the majority of selected performers tend to play only slightly uneven, nearly straight eighths on average (including Herbie Hancock, Zoot Sims, Wayne Shorter, Bob Berg, and John Coltrane).
+As Figure 5 shows, for many performers we only found an ‘even’-type component, with only few performers exhibiting a low ‘swung’-type component instead of an ‘even’ one.
+However, for a number of performers we also found a secondary ‘swung’ type component in addition to a primary ‘even’ type.
+Noticeably, in the majority of cases where we found such a secondary ‘swing’ type component, its BUR approached or exceeded 2:1.
+This suggests that those among selected performers who tend to divide their eighth-note phrasing into ‘even’ and ‘swung’ types, tend to play the swung eighths particularly uneven—possibly to enhance the contrast with even rhythms.
+For these musicians, the stereotypical 2:1 conception of a BUR seems to hold.
+For some it may even be an underestimation, since we found a small number of musicians play with BURs approaching or even surpassing a BUR of 3:1 (Woody Shaw, Steve Coleman, Sonny Stitt, Coleman Hawkins, Don Ellis).
+However, on the whole the majority of selected performers tend to play primarily slightly uneven, nearly straight eighths.
+This again supports our earlier observation that a BUR of 2:1 is not the norm among jazz soloists.

 4. Discussion

 In this research paper, we presented results from a corpus analysis using the Weimar Jazz Database to investigate swing rhythms in monophonic jazz solos.
-Overall, our results show that jazz performers tend to play with nearly even long-short beat divisions rather than the famed 2:1 BUR.
-Although they occasionally choose to play with considerably more uneven long-short beat division patterns, these are not the norm and far less common than more even patterns, also in solos with comparatively many eighth-note sequences.
-This confirms the observation of earlier case studies (Benadon, 2006; Butterfield, 2011; Ellis, 1991) that jazz soloists play considerably more even notes than the traditionally assumed 2:1 BUR for swing.
+Overall, our results show that jazz soloists tend to play with nearly even long-short beat divisions and that the famed 2:1 BUR is only employed by comparably few performers.
+This confirms the observation of earlier case studies (Benadon, 2006; Butterfield, 2011; Ellis, 1991) that jazz soloists tend to play considerably more even notes than the traditionally assumed 2:1 BUR for swing.

 High BURs as a stylistic tool

-While these occasional uneven swing eighths approached an average BUR of 2:1 in jazz styles traditionally associated with a swing feel, paradoxically, they are used rarely in these traditional styles.
-As a result, on average swing eighths in styles associated less with swing feel are considerably more uneven.
-This indicates that swing feel and uneven beat subdivisions in a solo context are not necessarily associated and that modern, not traditional players are more likely to play uneven swing eighths.
-While most performers simply play with near-even BURs with only slightly longer , only a select few soloists (e.g. Coleman Hawkins, Freddie Hubbard, Steve Coleman) also frequently play with very uneven BURs.
-Jazz players likely use high BURs to temporarily heighten the sense of forward momentum associated with swing (Butterfield, 2011), using it as an additional parameter to note choice, articulation, and dynamics by which to control the expressive properties of a solo (Butterfield, 2011; Sussman & Abene, 2012, 58; Williams, 1993).
-Consequently, high BURs seem to be an expressive tool reserved only for specific occurrences, and only few performers choose to use this tool less sparingly.
+Even in jazz styles traditionally associated with swing, BURs tended to be slightly uneven (between 4:3 and 3:2), indicating that high BURs are used sparingly—also in styles that are traditionally considered to have a “swing feel”.
+This indicates that swing feel and uneven beat subdivisions in a solo context are not necessarily associated.
+While most performers simply play with near-even BURs with only slightly longer first eighths, only a select few soloists also frequently play with very uneven BURs.
+The literature indicates that jazz players likely use high BURs to temporarily heighten the sense of forward momentum associated with swing (Butterfield, 2011), using it as an additional parameter to note choice, articulation, and dynamics by which to control the expressive properties of a solo (Butterfield, 2011; Sussman & Abene, 2012, 58; Williams, 1993).
+Consequently, our data here suggests that high BURs seem to be an expressive tool reserved only for specific occurrences, and only few performers choose to use this tool less sparingly.